-Voices in Contemporary Art (VoCA) is a non-profit organization that generates critical dialogue and collaborative programming around the stewardship of contemporary art.
-Our network consists of artists, conservators, curators, registrars, fabricators, arts administrators, and educators, and aims to serve as a nexus for educational programs, communications, and creative resources.
+Voices in Contemporary Art (VoCA) is a non-profit organization that generates critical dialogue and collaborative programming to advance a vital model for the stewardship of contemporary art.

 The idea for this online information-sharing platform grew directly out of our other program streams–the VoCA Workshops and VoCA Talks–where many participants indicated a need in the field for a forum in which to share the outcomes of their collaborative initiatives and interviews.
 We realized that we could help fill that gap by creating a free, non-affiliate digital publication, and thus the Journal was born.
 VoCA is proud to offer this space as both an outlet and resource for our network and we look forward to seeing future iterations of the publication as they take shape.

 VoCA Journal Editorial Committee